-Under the Section 8 Management Assessment Program (SEMAP), HUD requires the PHA to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure HQS compliance [24 CFR, Part 985].
+Under the Section 8 Management Assessment Program (SEMAP), HUD requires the PHA to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure compliance with NSPIRE standards [24 CFR, Part 985].
 (See Chapter 16 for additional information about SEMAP requirements).

-The PHA's MTW agreement provides an exemption from the PHA will employ a variety of methods to detect errors and program abuse.
+The PHA will employ a variety of methods to detect errors and program abuse.

 The PHA routinely will use HUD and other non-HUD sources of up-front income verification.
 This includes The Work Number and any other private or public databases available to the PHA.

 At each annual reexamination, current information provided by the family will be compared to information provided at the last annual reexamination to identify inconsistencies and incomplete information.